UTS-eResearch/pbsweb/INSTALL.md

 Note that this configuration example is for a non-TLS site.
 It's up to you to configure this for a TLS site with a valid certificate.

-Edit `conf/nginx_default.conf` to suit and copy it to `conf/default.conf`.
+Copy `conf/nginx_default.conf` to `conf/default.conf` and edit that to suit your NGINX setup.
+NGINX expects it to be named `default.conf`.

-NGINX expects this to be named `default.conf` and also by doing this any upgrades to PBSWeb will not overwrite your custom `default.conf`.
 Then copy it to your NGINX web server.

     $ sudo cp confs/default.conf /etc/nginx/conf.d/default.conf